Understanding Our Changing Climate

 Climate change is already having a profound effect on life in the oceans.
 Droughts, floods, rising seas, ocean acidification, and warming oceans are changing the productivity of our waters and areas where wildlife live, spawn, and feed.
-There is much at risk—marine fisheries and seafood industries support more than $200 billion in economic activity and 1.83 million jobs annually.
+There is much at risk—marine fisheries and seafood industries supported $244.1 billion in economic activity and 1.74 million jobs in 2017.

 We conduct a variety of science activities including monitoring, research, modeling and assessments to inform and fulfill our agency mission.
 This includes tracking current conditions, providing early warnings and forecasts, understanding the mechanisms of climate impacts, projecting future conditions, and evaluating possible options for fisheries management and protected resources conservation in a changing world.

 The NOAA Fisheries Climate Science Strategy is part of a proactive approach to increase the production, delivery, and use of climate-related information needed to fulfill our mandates.
 The strategy identifies seven objectives to provide decision-makers with the information they need to reduce impacts and increase resilience with changing climate and ocean conditions.